Tae-Youl Choi

 Jennifer Ai

-Position: Incoming High School Junior UNT Texas Academy of Mathematics and Science
+Position: High School Senior UNT Texas Academy of Mathematics and Science